-Yet despite the hunting ban and Kamil’s support of it, in the previous three months, forest police in Qara Dagh caught about 60 poachers.
+Yet despite the hunting ban and Kamil’s support of it, over the past three months, forest police in Qara Dagh have caught about 60 poachers.
 The illegal hunters bring down mostly francolin, chukar (wild birds), wild goat, and wild boar.
 If caught, they are usually fined and given a short jail term, but for some, the penalties are too light to deter repeat offenses.

 And according to Arash Ghoddousi, a leopard researcher who has studied various aspects of Persian leopard-livestock interactions in his native Iran, leopards strongly prefer natural prey over domesticated animals.

 Policing the Mountains

 Farther down the road, under another oak, we meet up with Araz Ata Mohammed Salih.
 A forest policeman who was born in a nearby village and knows the land intimately, Salih has helped Raza’s crew identify leopard habitat and set successful camera traps.
 Because of budget shortfalls due to falling oil prices, conflict between the Kurdish and Iraqi governments, and resources being channeled toward fighting the Islamic State, government employees here had gone unpaid for five months as of April.
 Salih had been living off of savings and was looking for work in the private sector.